amazon-archives/aws-full-stack-template/workshop/readme.md

 #### Step 1: Tear apart the search extension in Section 1

 In order to figure out how you can build a generic extension on top of an existing application (ideally any application), first start by tearing apart the search extension we discussed in Part 3, Section 1.
-Download the CloudFormation template and understand the different elements that are being deployed.
-Open at the Lambda functions to explore the logic for how/when conditional checks are made.
+Open the CloudFormation template and understand the different elements that are being deployed.
+Open the Lambda functions to explore the logic for how/when conditional checks are made.

 #### Step 2: Decide what type of extension you want to build